More "fair and balanced" front-page news from the Intelligencer

 This morning's lead editorial in the Charleston Gazette discusses the recent EPA plan:

 (C)ritics like to say such a plan to reduce emissions that contribute to climate change is some misguided or unfair effort to reconfigure the energy industry.

 However, the energy industry has already reconfigured itself.
-That was done for decades by . . .
+That was done . . .